Islamic Movement in Israel: Two separated branches

-In 1996, the movement decided to run for the Knesset, following three previous rejections of the idea.
-The decision cemented the divisions between the northern and southern branches of the movement, the former, led by Raed Salah, arguing that elections should be boycotted.
-The southern branch, led by Sheikh Ibrahim Sarsur, ran for elections sometimes together with the Arab Democratic Party or in an Arab Joint List, and sometimes independently under the name United Arab List; in 2021 it joined the Israeli government coalition.
+In 1996 the movement decided to run for the Knesset, following three previous rejections of the idea.
+The decision cemented the divisions between the Northern and Southern branches of the movement, the former, led by Raed Salah, arguing that elections should be boycotted.
+The Southern Branch, led by Sheikh Ibrahim Sarsur, ran for elections sometimes together with the Arab Democratic Party or in an Arab Joint List, and sometimes independently under the name United Arab List; in 2021 it joined the Israeli government coalition.

 Ahead of Ariel Sharon's visit at the Temple Mount, the movement stirred agitation among Israeli Arabs.
-After the visit, both branches of the movement continued to incite their followers to violence in order to "protect the mountain."
+After the visit, both branches of the movement continued to incite their followers to violence in order to "protect the mountain".
 According to the Or Commission, these calls for violence contributed significantly to the heated spirits of the Arab public and caused a severe worsening in the October 2000 events.

-In 2002, the 'Humanitarian Rescue Committee' was shut down, and after a short period 'The Organization of the Humanitarian Rescue Committee' was established in its stead.
+In 2002 the Humanitarian Rescue Committee was shut down, and after a short period "The Organization of the Humanitarian Rescue Committee" was established in its stead.
 In the same year Eli Yishai, then Interior Minister, decided to close the newspaper of the northern branch, though the decision was never implemented.

-In 2003, the heads of the northern branch of the movement were arrested under suspicion of aiding Hamas, but two-thirds were released almost immediately.
+In 2003 the heads of the Northern Branch of the movement were arrested under suspicion of aiding Hamas, but two-thirds were released almost immediately.
 The remaining suspects were detained, but most were released during 2005 after signing a plea bargain.
 Both the arrests and the plea bargain stirred opposition from both the left wing and right wing camps of Israeli politics.
 The main offenses of which those detained were accused were financial offenses such as tax evasion, but also contact with a foreign agent and contact with a terrorist group.
 Ultimately, only the economic offenses were proved true.

 These two events, as well as the history of incitement by the movement, have been defining factors in the group's image among the Jewish public, most of which views it as a terrorist organization, and there have been many calls to ban the movement.

-In 2007, in response to Mahmoud Ahmedinejad's comments on the Holocaust, the Islamic Movement (southern branch) leader Abdullah Nimr Darwish "slammed" the Holocaust denial.
+In 2007, in response to Iranian President Mahmoud Ahmadinejad's comments on the Holocaust, the Islamic Movement (Southern Branch) leader Abdullah Nimr Darwish "slammed" the Holocaust denial.
 He also said that antisemitic texts in the Muslim world were contrary to the true spirit of Islam.
 At the same time, he criticized Israel for not supporting a Saudi peace initiative involving Hamas and Fatah.

-In 2012, the Murabitat and Mourabitoun were founded by the Northern Branch after fear arose that the status quo at the Temple Mount would be changed by Israel.
+In 2012 the Murabitat and Mourabitoun were founded by the Northern Branch after fear arose that the status quo at the Temple Mount would be changed by Israel.